aliyun/acr-scan/README.md

     tag: '<tag>' # example: latest
 ```

-Refer to the action metadata file for details about all the inputs: [action.yml](https://github.com/denverdino/acr-scan/blob/master/action.yml)
+Refer to the action metadata file for details about all the inputs: [action.yml](https://github.com/aliyun/acr-scan/blob/master/action.yml)

 ### Prerequisite
-Get the access-key-id and access-key-secret of your container registry

-And add access-key-id and access-key-secret as [secret](https://developer.github.com/actions/managing-workflows/storing-secrets/) in the GitHub repository.
+Get the access-key-id and access-key-secret of Alibaba Cloud, and add them as [secrets](https://developer.github.com/actions/managing-workflows/storing-secrets/) in the GitHub repository.